International Association of Fairs & Expos

 IAFE is a voluntary non-profit corporation organizing state, district, and county agricultural fairs, state and provincial associations of fairs, expositions, associations, corporations, and individuals into one large association.
 It is interested in the improvement of fairs and allied fields and has a high awareness of and interest in safety issues.

-According to Kate Turner, IAFE meeting planner, the association offers training in some area of safety at every annual convention.
+According to Kate Turner, IAFE meeting planner, the association offers training in some areas of safety at every annual convention.
 “We’ve done a great deal of training in this area, but Attainium provided the first program that was ‘hands-on’ rather than lecture-based,” Turner said.

 IAFE members run the gamut from small, volunteer-staffed fairs to large fairs with full-time staffs and huge numbers of attendees, Turner said.
 “Because of the range of experience levels of fair personnel, it can be challenging to provide training that is meaningful to everyone in some way.
 Everyone seemed to benefit in some way from the Attainium program,” she said.